-We are still in a precarious time.
-In addition to fighting the HIV/AIDS pandemic, we are still burdened by COVID19 in our community and state.
-Our clients dealing with their health issues, limited resources, and behavioral health concerns also face other challenges navigating two pandemics.
-The one thing that they do have is Us, as we exist to serve them.
+We are still in a precarious time as our clients are dealing with their health issues, limited resources, and behavioral health concerns and also face other challenges navigating two pandemics.
+The one thing that they do have is us, as we exist to serve them.